 This affects the activity of ribulose-1,5-bisphosphate carboxylase/oxygenase (RuBisCO), an enzyme in the stroma that is responsible for carbon fixation.
 RuBisCO exists in a deactivated and activated state; when activated, it acts as a catalyst.
 The increase in pH and magnesium, resulting from hydrogen efflux and magnesium influx, creates a more preferable environment for RuBisCO activation.
 In this manner, the PETC not only regulates ATP synthesis, but also plays a role in carbon fixation.

-Photosynthesis is not the only metabolic process driven by proton motive force.
-Proton gradients are also found in mitochondria, which break down glucose in the process of respiration.
+Photosynthesis is not the only metabolic process driven by the proton motive force.
+Proton gradients, also known as electrochemical gradients, are found in mitochondria, which break down glucose in respiration.
 In contrast with the PETC, the respiratory electron transport chain (RETC) and ATPase are embedded in the inner mitochondrial membrane.

-The RETC does not receive free electrons from hydrolysis, but rather from nicotinamide/ flavin adenine dinucleotides (NADH/FADH2) (Figure 5).
+The RETC does not receive free electrons from hydrolysis but rather from nicotinamide/flavin adenine dinucleotides (NADH/FADH2) (Figure 5).
 The RETC shuttles protons from the mitochondrial matrix into the intermembrane space to compensate for electron movement.
-The result is carbohydrates produced through photosynthesis can later be broken down for energy as needed by the plant.
+The result is that carbohydrates produced through photosynthesis—which is significantly influenced by the effect of light on plant growth—can later be broken down for energy as needed.

 Light quality refers to spectral wavelength composition: for example, an LED fixture might emit a light quality of 80% red (600-700 nm), 20% blue (400-500 nm).
 Plants demonstrate growth responses to light qualities in the range of plant biologically active radiation (BAR, 280-750 nm).
 BAR encompasses radiation that is ultraviolet (UV, 280-400 nm), photosynthetically active (PAR, 400-700 nm), and far-red (FR, 700-750 nm).
 PAR contributes directly to photosynthesis and is divided into wavelength ranges corresponding to visible colors: blue, green, and red (400-500, 500-600, 600-700 nm, respectively).

-These three colors exhibit different quantum yields (QY), which is the amount of CO2 or O2 evolved per unit of light received.
+These three colors exhibit different quantum yields (QY), the amount of CO2 or O2 evolved per light unit received.
 Red light provides the greatest quantum yield of all PAR colors and is considered the most photosynthetically efficient.

 Light quality changes QY by affecting photochemical efficiency (PE) and electron transport rate (ETR) on the PETC, amongst other variables.
-PE describes the amount of PAR that is photosynthesized versus dissipated as heat, and is optimized when photosystems II and I (PSII, PSI) excitation states are balanced.
+PE describes the amount of PAR that is photosynthesized versus dissipated as heat and is optimized when photosystems II and I (PSII, PSI) excitation states are balanced.
+The balance of excitation states can create an electrochemical gradient critical for ATP synthesis in plants.
 However, the photosystems have different peak absorption wavelengths, meaning the incident light quality impacts the balance between their excitation state.

-Shorter PAR wavelengths (400-670 nm) typically excite PSII, meanwhile FR light (700-800 nm) preferentially excites PSI.
-When functioning of both photosystems is balanced, ETR is optimized, leading to increased photochemical efficiency (Figure 6).
-In this manner, studying light quality effects on plant growth should not only consider individual wavelength intensities separately, but also ratios of wavelengths (e.g. R:FR).
+Shorter PAR wavelengths (400-670 nm) typically excite PSII.
+Meanwhile, FR light (700-800 nm) preferentially excites PSI.
+When the functioning of both photosystems is balanced, ETR is optimized, leading to increased photochemical efficiency.
+This balance is a key factor in plant growth, and studying light quality effects on plant growth should consider individual wavelength intensities separately and ratios of wavelengths (e.g., R).

-Electron transport chains not only move electrons, but also hydrogen protons that establish an electrochemical gradient necessary for photosynthesis and respiration.
-The proton electrochemical gradient generates proton motive force and regulates pH, facilitating ATP generation and RuBisCO activation.
+Electron transport chains move electrons and hydrogen protons, establishing an electrochemical gradient necessary for photosynthesis and respiration.
+The proton electrochemical gradient generates a proton motive force and regulates pH, facilitating ATP generation and RuBisCO activation.
 Light quality impacts the rate of electron transport on ETCs by affecting PSII and PSI activity.

-Technologies that manipulate light quality must therefore consider light wavelength ratios that equally excite both photosystems and increase net photosynthesis.
+Therefore, technologies that manipulate light quality must consider light wavelength ratios that equally excite both photosystems and increase net photosynthesis.
 By recognizing the significance of electrochemical gradients and their interaction with light quality and plant metabolism, greenhouse cultivators are empowered to maximize the productivity of their crops through thoughtful and targeted environmental management, focusing on ATP generation within the context of plant metabolism.

 Duysens, L. N. M., & Amesz, J. (1962).
 Function and identification of two photochemical systems in photosynthesis.
 Biochimica et Biophysica Acta, 64(2), 243-260.